solana-developers/anchor-counter-program/README.md

 # Anchor Counter

 This project demonstrates a counter program on Solana using the Anchor framework.
-It includes example code from the "Intro to Anchor" lesson in the Solana Onchain Development course.
+It includes an example code from the "Intro to Anchor" lesson in the Solana Onchain Development course.

 ## Prerequisites